naninovel/docs/docs/guide/resource-providers.md

 To expose an addressable asset to Naninovel without using editor menus, use a custom addressable group; group can have any name, except it can't start with the reserved "Naninovel" (otherwise, it'll be recognized as an auto-generated and will be cleared on build).
 Address of the exposed assets should start with "Naninovel/" and they should have a "Naninovel" label assigned.
 You can specify additional labels to filter the assets used by Naninovel via `Extra Labels` property in resource provider configuration menu.

 Addressable provider is only used in runtime builds and is disabled in editor by default.
-In case you're manually exposing resources via addressable address instead of assigning them with Naninovel's resource managers, you can enable it with `Enable Addressable In Editor` property in resource provider configuration menu.
-Be aware, that enabling this could cause issues when resources are assigned both in resources manager and registered with an addressable address and then renamed, duplicated or removed.
+In case you're manually exposing resources via addressable address instead of assigning them with Naninovel's resource managers, you can enable it with `Allow Addressable In Editor` property in resource provider configuration menu.

 ::: example
 Check the [example project](https://github.com/Naninovel/Addressable) on how to manually expose Naninovel resources to addressable provider (without using resource editor menus) and serve specific assets from a remote host.